Connections

 -

-Managing anxiety, mood, gut health, sleep, nociplastic pain, appetite & much more based on personal needs.
+Managing anxiety, mood, gut health, sleep, pain, appetite & much more based on personal needs.

-If your appointment is not enough time to convey your symptoms and experiences, or you feel there may be more to explore I can help gather information & write a letter to present to your GP.
+If your appointment is not enough time to convey your symptoms and experiences, or you feel there may be more to explore I can help by gathering information & writing a letter for you to present to your GP.

 Please email: